Figurate numbers and sums of powers of integers: Introduction

 The rest of the paper is organized as follows.
-In Section 2, we give a detailed derivation of the equivalence in Equation \eqref{equiv} by determining the elements of the transition matrix connecting the bases $\{n,n^2,\ldots,n^p \}$ and $\{ F_{n}^{1}, F_{n}^{2}, \ldots, F_{n}^{p} \}$, and its inverse.
-In Section 3, we prove that the ML conjecture is true.
-Specifically, by using the representation of the Stirling numbers of the second kind appearing in Equation \eqref{rep} below, we show that the coefficients defined in Equation \eqref{eq2} are indeed identical to $c_{p,\ell} = (p-\ell)!
+In Section \ref{sec:2}, we give an alternative derivation of Proposition \ref{pro2} by determining the elements of the transition matrix connecting the bases $\{n,n^2,\ldots,n^p \}$ and $\{ F_{n}^{1}, F_{n}^{2}, \ldots, F_{n}^{p} \}$, and its inverse.
+In Section \ref{sec:3}, we prove that the ML conjecture is true.
+Specifically, by using the representation of the Stirling numbers of the second kind given in equation \eqref{rep}, we show that the coefficients defined in \eqref{eq2} are indeed identical to $c_{p,\ell} = (p-\ell)!
 S(p, p-\ell)$ for all $p \geq 1$ and $\ell =0,1, \ldots, p-1$.
-Finally, in Section 4, we provide several equivalent formulas expressing the sum of powers $\sum_{i=1}^{n} i^p$ as a linear combination of figurate numbers.
+In Section \ref{sec:4}, we give several alternative representations for the coefficients $c_{p,\ell}$.
+Finally, in Section \ref{sec:5}, we provide a number of equivalent formulas expressing the sum of powers $\sum_{i=1}^{n} i^p$ as a linear combination of figurate numbers.